 Who should undertake this module?

 It has been prepared for local church Administrators, most of whom will work in a church office, or those who wish to take up a post of this kind.
 Many will be employed by their church part-time though some will be in full time employment.
+It assumes a reasonable level of organisational skill and Bible knowledge.
 It has not been designed for posts at a more senior level such as Operations Managers although all the material would still be relevant for them.

 Do I need to be a member of UCAN?

 You do not need to be a member of the UK Church Administrator Network to undertake this module but if you are employed as a local church Administrator it will be to your advantage to join if you are not already in membership.